 Huis Ten Bosch station is the final stop for Fukuoka – Huis Ten Bosch, so it’s effortless to get to this theme park.
 There are toilets in the station, so make sure to use them.

 There’s a beautiful bridge that connects the station to Huis Ten Bosch island.
 Following the bridge, you’ll enter the entrance gate.
 You can buy tickets there.

-It can’t be Amsterdam without Canal tours, right?
+It can’t be Amsterdam without Canal tours.

 At night, you can be blown away by the illumination display.
-The whole park is light up with colorful lights and a parade.
+The whole park is lightened up with colorful lights and a parade.

 After visiting Huis ten Bosch Palace, it’s time to watch fireworks!

 - No Weed is Allowed: Even though it resembles the Netherlands, it’s illegal to buy and smoke weed here.
-So, the atmosphere is a bit different from the “real” Amsterdam, where you can get high easily just by walking on the street.
+So, the atmosphere is different from the “real” Amsterdam, where you can get high easily just by walking on the street.

-IV.
+VI.
 What to eat in Huis Ten Bosch?

 I hope you will have a nice trip to Huis Ten Bosch!
-XO